saied2035/Rails-budget-app/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-#  blog post
+#  Bundget app

-> RoR basic project to build a structure for displaying users, their posts, and their comments.
+> RoR app that helps users to add their categories and transactions.

 ## Run the project locally
   `rails s`